Congenital kyphosis is the presence of ky[hotic deformity or hump in the spine due to congenital vertebral anomalies.

 Type I deformities are more common and occur more commonly in the thoracic spine and at the thoracolumbar junction.

-Progression is most rapid in type III kyphosis, followed by type I. About one fourth of the type I deformities have associated neurological deficits.
+About one-fourth of the type I deformities have associated neurological deficits.
 Kyphoses in upper thoracic spine are more likely to be associated with neurological problems.

 Mostly a kyphotic deformity is at the thoracolumbar junction or in the lower thoracic spine.
 Physical examination should also include neurological examination in detail to look for any subtle sign of deficit and examination to look for associated anomalies.